 Griseofulvin is used to treat

-ringworm of the skin, especially if ringworm has not
+ringworm of the skin and ringworm of the scalp or beard, especially if ringworm has not

 cleared after using topical medicine or when ringworm rash is